Apothem1/Football-game/README.md

 # Football-game
-A weird football game for school project.
-Tabulate module required to run it.
+A football game for a school project.
+Tabulate module is required to run it.